OpenTTD/OpenTTD/CONTRIBUTING.md

 FEATURE REQUESTS ARE MOST LIKELY TO BE CLOSED, I WILL WRITE HOW AND WHY.

+We also use a new policy in regards to closing issues; keeping issues around with "a good idea" or "not really a bug but we should maybe fix it" turns out to have the reversed effect: nobody looks at it anymore.
+Although we really appreciate feedback and ideas, we will close enhancement requests that we don't expect to fulfill in the next year.
+Also bugs that are not really bugs but feature requests, are much more likely to be closed with the message: "we are going to pass on this one; thank you though".
+Many of those ideas etc do have a place on the forums; and if enough people like it, someone will stand up and make it :) We just don't want the Issue Tracker to become a huge sinkhole of endless ideas nobody is going to do anything with.

 ¿¿ LIST OF KNOWN FEATURES THAT IDEALLY WOULD BE BETTER (RV OVERTAKING ETC) ??